 The terms, conditions and application for this type of visa can be tedious and complicated.
 To ensure your application is correctly completed, we strongly advise you to talk to an experienced L1 Visa Attorney.
 Suzanne E. Vazquez and Maud Poudat are both certified as experts in Immigration and Nationality Law by the Florida Bar and have helped many businesses and executives from around the world to successfully apply for L1 Visas.
 We will make sure every aspect is being considered to get the visa application approved and to maximize your chances of getting it successfully renewed.

-Please do not hesitate to contact us for a more detailed description of what exactly the related terms cover or for more general information on this type of visa.
-You may also call us at (407) 674-6968 or send us an email at firstname.lastname@example.org and we will get back to you promptly.
+Please do not hesitate to contact us for a more detailed description of what exactly the related terms cover or for more general information.
+You may call us at (407) 674-6968, fill out the online form located on this page or send us an email at firstname.lastname@example.org and we will get back to you promptly.

 Finally, in an effort to help you obtain all the information you need, we have compiled the most common questions we get from clients - please feel free to visit our L-1 visa FAQ's for further information.